League:

 sleeves

-Oxford United returned to their familiar all-red change colours, with a smart design with interesting detailing.
+Oxford United returned to their familiar all-red change colours, with a smart design with plenty of interesting detailing.

-Up until 1988, Oxford United had rarely used change colours unless their opponents wore Yellow or Gold.
-From this point, the away kits were often worn even when there was no colour clash.
+Until 1988, Oxford United rarely used away colours unless their opponents wore yellow or gold.
+However, from this point onward, the away kits began to be worn frequently, even in the absence of a colour clash.

 Long